 Choose Make if you need quick, simple automation without technical overhead.

-In short: Make is best for lightweight cloud automation and fast setup.
+• Best for lightweight cloud automation and fast setup

 When should you choose MuleSoft?